nstack/stackhut/docs/full_docs/using_services.rst

 =============       ==============================  ===========

 These libraries abstract away the entire JSON-RPC mechanism and make it as easy as calling a function to utilise a StackHut service.
 They marshal the data, collect the response, handling error messages along the way, and check the validity of the message before it's sent.
-For example, in Python,
+For example, in the following code we create a service object to use an existing service called `demo-nodejs` by the user `stackhut`.
+Using this object we can call any functions on any interfaces exposed by the hosted `stackhut/demo-nodejs` service,

 .. code-block:: python